SirWrexes/OLD-libfox/utils/README.md

 # Modular Makefile example
+This folder contains a basic CMakeLists.txt template for Clion users like me.
+It also contains my gitignore which is basically GitHub's with a few additions, like CMake/CLion files that are not necessary, as the lib is compiled via Makefile.

+Speaking of which, let's concentrate on the Makefile this folder contains.
 This Makefile is made in a way that to build necessary modules, link them to your project, clean libfox temp files \[and archives\] along with yours... all you need to do is uncomment lines corresponding to the modules you want.